-This group project involves research into the life of

-famous American huckster

-and showman PT Barnum,

-and then writing, producing

-podcast series based on his
+This group project involves research into the life of famous American huckster and showman PT Barnum, and then writing, producing and performing a radio podcast series based on his life.

-As a class, we'll participate in the First Year Experience poster session on Dec 10th.

-You'll adapt your episode of the radio show and present it at the event, as a culminating experience tying together your learning in the course.

-life.

 Course Reflection (5%) An end-of-term reflection counts for 5% of your course grade.